Gardening in Colorado can be challenging.

 Hot and Dry

 Due to the high elevation, sunlight is frequently of high intensity and the humidity generally is low.
-This will require more frequent water applications to your lawn, landscape and flower pots.
+This will require more frequent water applications to your lawn, landscape and flower pots throughout the year.

 Most population centers are on heavy clay soil.
 These soils have poor aeration that limits root growth.
 The best solution is to improve the soil by adding organic matter, like Nature’s Yield Compost.
 Then look to Colorado native plants native to your soil conditions for more options.
 Creek Side grows over 350 different varieties of perennials that have been selected to withstand Colorado’s harsh growing conditions.

 Heavy, wet snows in the late spring or early autumn are common in Colorado.
 Trees, shrubs and perennials are caught in full leaf or just at the peak of bloom.
 These “limb-breaker” storms cause severe damage that leaves permanent scars and tends to keep trees to smaller-than-normal size.
 Not much can be done to prevent this, just be aware.

 Occasionally, Colorado will experience frosts when plants aren’t ready to cope with them, like around Mother’s Day.
 Don’t be too anxious to set new plants out in the spring unless they are appropriate for early spring conditions.

 The real killers, however, are the infrequent but rapid changes from warm, balmy weather to cold, subzero temperatures.
 Such freeze injury leaves crippling marks on trees and shrubs for years and serves to eliminate many plants with borderline hardiness.